 During this unprecedented Covid-19 pandemic, our healthcare engineers are being challenged beyond all expectations.
 Indeed, these are the times that test us.
 These are also the times that demonstrate the vital role that healthcare engineers play in supporting patient-care outcomes.

-We have an opportunity to be the calm in the storm.
+We have an opportunity to be calm in the storm.
 Both in our professional lives, as well as in our personal lives.
-As healthcare engineers, we owe it to our patients, colleagues and vendor partners to provide professional disciplined management of our hospitals.
+As healthcare engineers, we owe it to our patients, colleagues, and vendor partners to provide professional disciplined management of our hospitals.

 As our clinicians do their best to assure excellent patient-care outcomes, they depend on Facilities Management professionals and our trusted vendor partners to provide the best Environment of Care for our patients.

 Many of our facility management leaders are dully assigned the role of the Safety Officer, and at times they have specific Emergency Management responsibilities.
 Those that wear these multiple hats are challenged on multiple fronts.

 During this crisis, every one of our hospitals has stood up their Incident Command centers.
 All our hospitals are required to have an extensive policy referred to as the Emergency Operations Plan (EOP).
 The EOP serves as the structure that our folks are now depending on as they manage these crises.

 Our facility engineer leaders manage every square inch of our hospitals, both inside and out.
 Given the breadth of that responsibility, the good work that our engineers and their vendor partners are doing is directly impacting patient outcomes.

 These are some of the additional activities that our facility engineer leaders are tasked with during this crisis: